Effect of Hydrogen HHO on emissions

 NOx emissions are very strongly related to combustion temperature.

 As combustion temperatures exceeds 1527C (2870F), oxides of nitrogen are formed, and any increases in temperature will result in substantially higher emissions.

 When HHO is added to the engine, the resultant cooler combustion temperature helps lower this particular nauseous gas.

-Reductions of 20-25% are common in diesel engines.
+Reductions of 20-25% of NOx are common in diesel engines.
 Typical reductions in gasoline vehicles are 50%.
 Results as great as 95% been reported in lean burning applications such as highly tuned gasoline and natural gas engines seeking large increases in fuel economy.

 *Eurofins is an international group of laboratories headquartered in Luxembourg, providing testing and support services to the pharmaceutical, food, environmental and consumer products industries and to governments.